Utah Valley University: History

-UVU's in-state tuition and fees cost roughly $5,530 (2016–17); out-of-state tuition and fees are $15,690 (2016–17).
+Assassination of Charlie Kirk

-UVU has a 100% acceptance rate.
-As of 2021, it holds a US ranking of #369 according to Forbes.
-For 2022, U.S. News & World Report ranked UVU #94-#122 in Regional Universities West and #114 in Social Mobility for that region's universities.
+On September 10, 2025, Charlie Kirk, an American right-wing activist and co-founder of Turning Point USA, was assassinated on campus during an event for the American Comeback Tour, a debate series he was hosting for his organization.
+According to the Associated Press, the shot came from the Losee Student Success Center, approximately 350 ft from where Kirk was speaking.
+Kirk was immediately rushed to Timpanogos Regional Hospital and was pronounced dead later that afternoon.
+In the aftermath, Utah Valley University closed its campus, including their satellite locations, until September 15.

 Campuses

-UVU's main campus is in Orem with satellite campuses in Heber City, Spanish Fork, North Orem, Provo Municipal Airport, and Lehi.
+UVU's main campus is in Orem with satellite campuses in Heber City (Wasatch), Vineyard, North Orem (Canyon Park), Provo Municipal Airport, Lehi, and the Capital Reef Field Station.
 UVU's main campus encompasses 228 acre and includes 48 buildings.

-Each building has been built using the same style of unfinished concrete (before 2005), with all of the major buildings on campus connected by 30 ft concourses.
+Each building has been built using the same style of exposed reinforced concrete with masonry infill walls (before 2005), with all of the major buildings on campus connected by 30 ft concourses.
 UVU grounds include two reflecting ponds on the west side of campus, a stream running through the east part of campus, and a multi-dimensional fountain in the middle of campus.